-ICI-4
+ICI-4 Mission

 The combination of American electron clouds and Norwegian northern lights spells trouble for navigation and communication in the Northern regions.
-The ICI-4 rocket provided knowledge that can help us predict the weather in space.
+The ICI-4 mission provided knowledge that can help us predict the weather in space.

 Facts about ICI-4